fuiny/binarydoc-docker/README.md

   - Change the settings based on current hardware RAM size, following the guide inside the `mysql.cnf` file

 Start the Docker Instances
-- `sudo docker-compose up`
+- `sudo docker-compose up -d`

-Put your Java Application to be Parsed to the following folder
-- `demo-files`
-  - Example: Copy the java `.jmod` or `.jar` files of the application to this folder

-Run the Parser
+Run the Parser for current OpenJDK for demo:
-- `sudo docker exec -it binarydocdocker_binarydoc_1 /opt/fuiny/binarydoc-parser/bin/run.sh 1`
+- `sudo docker exec -it binarydoc-docker_binarydoc_1 /opt/fuiny/binarydoc-parser/bin/run.sh 1`
-  - Where `binarydocdocker_binarydoc_1` is the default docker container name generated
+  - Where `binarydoc-docker_binarydoc_1` is the default docker container name generated
-  - We can use the `sudo docker ps -a` command to check the docker container name actually generated in current system
+  - The container name could be different form time to time, we can use the `sudo docker ps -a` command to check the actual generated name
+  - Note. the parser execution takes about `1 hour` on `M.2 SSD` disk, and needs up to `24 GB` RAM

+Run the Parser for your application:
+- Put your Java Application to be Parsed to the `app-to-parse` folder
+  - Example: Copy the application `.jmod` or `.jar` files to this folder
+- Start the parser
+  - `sudo docker exec -it binarydoc-docker_binarydoc_1 /opt/fuiny/binarydoc-parser/bin/run.sh 2`

 Access the Web Site
 - http://127.0.0.1:10180/